-(RepublicanJournal.org) – To what extent should we teach children about sexual relationships?
+(RepublicanJournal.org) – To what extent should we teach children about adult relationships?
 This is a controversial question, one that divides opinion between liberals and conservatives.
 Most people do seem to agree that there must be some limit on what we expose young kids to; policymakers in New York City appear not to be on the same page, though.

 On Monday, April 4, New York City Mayor Eric Adams (D) published the tweet below.
-It’s an appeal to Florida residents to move to New York where, Adams proposes, they will be allowed to speak as openly about homosexuality as they please.
+It’s an appeal to Florida residents to move to New York where, Adams proposes, they will be allowed to speak as openly about anything as they please.
 This message is also appearing in a broader ad campaign across New York City.

 BREAKING: @NYCMayor announces a new digital billboard campaign in five Florida markets denouncing the hateful #DontSayGay law and inviting Floridians to move to New York. https://t.co/kPB7J7vJoU pic.twitter.com/1Dqbxmzqjo